 Throughout this documentation, the metadata limitation per filesystem is referred to as a parameter named

 max-files , which describes the number of metadata units, and not the number of files.
 This parameter encapsulates both the file count and the file sizes, as follows:

 Each file requires two metadata units.

 If a file exceeds 0.5 MB, an additional metadata unit is required.

 For each additional 1 MB over the first MB, an additional metadata unit is required.

 In the Weka system, object stores represent an optional external storage media, ideal for the storage of warm data.
-They can be purchased and configured independently by users (provided they support the S3 protocol) or supplied by Weka as part of the overall data storage solution.
 Object stores used in tiered Weka system configurations can be cloud-based, located in the same location, or at a remote location.